-We received this book as a gift and it was such a delight we couldn’t wait to a) just sit down and read the whole thing; and b) cook recipes from it – and what better response could you hope for from a cookbook?
+We received this book as a gift and it was such a delight we couldn’t wait to a) just sit down and read the whole thing; and b) cook recipes from it.
+What better response could you hope for from a cookbook?

 We picked a recipe that was relatively easy and required fairly basic ingredients that most of us would either have on hand or easily be able to purchase.
 The recipe – Dry Fried Green Beans with Charred Ginger & Peanut Sauce – borrows from Sichuan tradition but takes it in a new direction.
-The beans, which would traditionally be deep-fried, are instead stir-fried on a wok and flavored with a zesty peanut sauce.
+Traditionally these beans would be deep-fried.
+Instead, the recipe calls for stir-frying the beans in wok and then flavoring them with a zesty peanut sauce.

-- 1 inch of fresh ginger, peeled and thickly sliced
+- 1 inch ginger, peeled and thinly sliced

 Want to incorporate the kids into the cooking process?
 Chef Li recommends having your youngest kids snap the ends off the beans for you.
 Young kids can also help put together and whisk the peanut sauce.
 Last but not least, your older, stove-competent kids can supervise the stirring of the beans in the wok.